Skip to main content

 in

-3. Exit the Query Editor panel to head back to the Report page, where you can see the. new query results in the 'Data' panel on the right, with selectable options for each column we transformed.
+3. Exit the Query Editor panel to head back to the Report page, where you can see the new query results in the 'Data' panel on the right, with selectable options for each column we transformed.
+Select your chart and customisations for the date/decimaldays we've retrieved.

-4. The example below shows a Line Chart to summarise the Month/Day over the 6 month period specified, and the Mean Lead Time (in Hours) to plot across the Y-axis.
+4. The example below shows a Line Chart to summarise the Month/Day over the 6 month period specified, and the Mean Lead Time (in DecimalDays) to plot across the Y-axis.

 5. We can see it really spiked in mid June so it gives me further information to go off and investigate about why this has occurred, which shows how powerful these visualizations can be!